samuelswank/unused/config/README.md

 # config.js Explained

+## Background

+I built the *config.js* script for use in a pedagogical environment, allowing myself and others to gain experience in deploying applications to Amazon Web Service via Elastic Beanstalk, rather than simply letting *somebody else do it*.

 *JavaScript for Data Scientists*

 ## What config.js Does

-The config.js file allows the Lambda School Labs 26 Citrics Team A Data Scientist to choose whether to build the team Docker image and deploy to the team AWS application or build his personal Docker image and deploy to his own application.
+The *config.js* file allows the Lambda School Labs 26 Citrics Team A Data Scientist to choose whether to build the team Docker image and deploy to the team AWS application or build his personal Docker image and deploy to his own application.

 ## Installing node.js